DoctorMcKay/HSPI_LiftMasterMyQ/README.md

 server and the more likely you draw their operations' guys attention.
 We aren't exactly using an API that's publicly supported so if you draw their attention, you might get cut off from the service.
 Lower at your own risk.

+If your opener is branded as Craftsman, then you will need to select it in the "Brand" dropdown list.
+Note that while the plugin can control multiple garage door openers, it can only control openers branded as LiftMaster/Chamberlain (they use the same interface), or branded as Craftsman.
+Craftsman-branded openers cannot be controlled alongside openers branded as either LiftMaster or Chamberlain.

-Once you enter your email, password, and optionally change the poll frequency, click "Submit".
+Once you enter your email, password, brand, and optionally change the poll frequency, click "Submit".
 The plugin will immediately attempt to authenticate with MyQ and will let you know whether it succeeded or failed.

 Once you successfully authenticate, the plugin will automatically create devices in HS3 for each garage door or gate